'Winter Horseman', The Award-Winning Photograph By Anthony Lau: Hong Kong's Very Own National Geographic Travel Photographer Of The Year (2016)

 * These (and other) photographic adventures can also be customized, and designed specifically for pre-arranged private groups *

-In the eye of today's Covid-19 uncertainty, our current focus is to look forward, and to work on fine-tuning a selection of provisional trip templates in Mongolia, Bhutan and Kamchatka; some of our favourite Asian destinations that we hope will strongly appeal once regional travel restrictions begin to lift.
+In the eye of today's Covid-19 uncertainty, our current focus is to look forward, and to work on fine-tuning a selection of provisional trip templates in Mongolia, Bhutan and Kamchatka; some of our favourite Asian destinations that we hope will strongly appeal once regional travel restrictions begin to lift fully.
 In each case, our uniquely-designed adventures will have flexible 10 to 12 day trip durations, and be ready to launch as soon as we emerge from the current storm.
 Given the fluid situation, we anticipate that some booking windows could be relatively short, and therefore, as the number of available places is limited, we are now inviting those potentially interested parties to pre-register their interest, so that they are the first to receive full trip details, as soon as the relevant travel borders re-open.

 Outlined below is the current provisional trip schedule.
 Please note that while final pricing will be somewhat destination dependent, the cost of each trip is expected to be in the range of USD 8 to 10,000 per person, and, as with all of Whistling Arrow's other adventures at the moment, flexible booking conditions will apply.
 If you have any questions, please do get in touch.